Morphy Richards

 Steps:

-- Verify with thermometer: Use an oven thermometer to compare actual temperature to the set value.
+- Verify with thermometer: Use an independent oven thermometer to compare the actual temperature inside the oven with the set value.

-- Inspect elements: Look for cold spots or uneven glow on elements.
-Replace any main oven elements that are visibly damaged or reading out of spec.
+- Inspect elements: Look for cold spots or an uneven glow on the heating elements.
+Replace any main oven elements that are visibly damaged or show readings outside of specifications.

-- Check door seal: Inspect the oven door gasket for gaps, tears, or compression.
-Replace if it does not seal evenly.
+- Check door seal: Inspect the oven door gasket for any gaps, tears, or signs of compression.
+Replace it if it does not seal evenly.

-- Test sensor: Measure the resistance of the temperature sensor at room temperature and at a known elevated temperature (e.g., 100°C in boiling water, if removable).
-Replace if readings are outside spec.
+- Test sensor: Measure the resistance of the temperature sensor at room temperature and at a known elevated temperature (e.g., 100°C in boiling water, if the sensor is removable).
+Replace it if the readings are outside the specified range.

-- Calibration: Some Morphy Richards models allow temperature offset adjustment in the settings menu.
-Adjust according to the user manual if hardware is sound.
+- Calibration: Some Morphy Richards models allow for temperature offset adjustment within the settings menu.
+Adjust this setting according to the user manual if all hardware components are found to be sound.

 Advertisements